James Catts: Early life

 Catts was born on 12 August 1877 in Wagga Wagga, New South Wales.
 He was the son of Amy (née Hedger) and James Catts; his father was a joiner and grocer.
 He was raised by his paternal grandfather in Sydney, living in Stanmore and attending the Macdonaldtown public school.
 He returned to live with his parents in Orange at the age of thirteen.
 The family established a bakery in Forbes in 1894.
 Catts helped in the family business and also worked as a labourer and shearers' cook.

-At the age of 17, he became the secretary of the Farmers and Settlers' and the Progress associations at Forbes, and was general secretary of the United Progress Association of New South wales from 1900–03.
+At the age of 17, he became the secretary of the Farmers and Settlers' and the Progress associations at Forbes, and was general secretary of the United Progress Association of New South Wales from 1900 to 1903.
 He was also organising secretary of the New South Wales Temperance Alliance, and held other prominent positions in railway unions.
-From 1913-14 he became general secretary of the Australian Union Federation and president of the Australasian Labour Federation, and founded the United Secretaries' Association in 1915.
+From 1913 to 1914 he became general secretary of the Australian Union Federation and president of the Australasian Labour Federation, and founded the United Secretaries' Association in 1915.